 - As I have written elsewhere, it is extremely difficult to get jobs in other fields like political science, and people like me get them largely by chance.

-Finally, there is the Sustainable Development PhD at Columbia.
+Finally, there is the Sustainable Development PhD at Columbia, where I used to teach.
 This is basically an economics PhD where people study applied sciences, health, environment, etc. The biggest mistake I see applicants make is mistaking this for a non-quantitative program.
 This is a hard-headed ultra-quantitative program for people who want to be on the frontier of both economics and science at the same time, and requires all the math requirements of economics to be considered (see below).

 Okay, so what does it take to get into a top school?